dotmesh-io/docs/hugo/content/concepts/what-is-a-datadot.md

 * `myapp.orders-db`
 * `myapp.catalog-db`

-Commits and branches apply to the _entire_ datadot, not specific subdots.
+Commits and branches of a datadot apply to the _entire_ datadot, not specific subdots.
-This means that your datadots can represent the state of your _entire application_, not it just the individual data services.
+This means that your datadot commits can represent snapshots of the state of your _entire application_, not the individual data services.

 See the [subdots tutorial](TODO) for a more complete example.

 ## Branches